-- The BOD voted to change the COHN and COHN-S work eligibility requirements to: “3,000 hours work credit for attaining a Master’s Degree related to occupational/ environmental health.
+- The BOD voted to change the COHN, COHN-S and the Recertification alternatives to work requirement: “3,000 hours work credit for attaining a Master’s Degree related to occupational/ environmental health.
 2,000 hours work credit for attaining a Bachelor's Degree related to occupational/ environmental health or completing a Certificate Program which is the equivalent of one year in full-time graduate level studies related to occupational/ environmental health.”

 - Molly Taylor’s position was changed from Administrative Assistant to Operations Manager.

 - The Strategic Plan was updated through 2025.
 Please find the latest Strategic Plan here.